japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StatefulAggregationStrategy.md

 `planStreamingAggregation` takes the grouping attributes (from `groupingExpressions`).

-NOTE: `groupingExpressions` corresponds to the grouping function in link:spark-sql-streaming-Dataset-operators.adoc#groupBy[groupBy] operator.
+NOTE: `groupingExpressions` corresponds to the grouping function in link:spark-sql-streaming-Dataset-operators.md#groupBy[groupBy] operator.

 [[partialAggregate]]
 `planStreamingAggregation` creates an aggregate physical operator (called `partialAggregate`) with: